 The desktop study consisted of analysing various maps for evidence of prior habitation in the study area, as well as for previous archaeological surveys.
 The archaeological database indicates that there are archaeological sites in the general area (fig. 4).
-These sites include all types of Stone Age sites and Late Iron Age and Historical Period sites.
+These sites include all types of Stone Age and Iron Age sites.
 No sites occur in the study area.
+All of these sites have been recorded by Umlando.

 No national monuments, battlefields, or historical cemeteries are known to occur in the study area.
-There are several cemeteries outside of the study area.